-- The consolidated financial statement is created by adding financial statements of the parent and subsidiary companies line by line.
+- It is created by adding financial statements of the parent and subsidiary companies line by line.
 The parent company needs to add assets, liabilities, stocks, expenses, and incomes.

-- In the consolidated statement, there are a couple of things that wouldn’t take place.
+- In the consolidated statement, there are a couple of things that wouldn’t occur.
 First, the parent company’s investment in the subsidiaries would not be included in the consolidated financial statement.
-Second, whatever portion of equity the parent company has in the subsidiary companies, would not get included in the consolidated balance sheet.
+Second, whatever portion of equity the parent company has in the subsidiary companies would not get included in the consolidated balance sheet.

-- If there are any intra group transactions, balances or incomes or expenses, they all would be removed from the consolidated financial statement.
+- Any intragroup transactions, balances, incomes, or expenses would be removed from the consolidated financial statement.

-If you are in the USA or follow GAAP, here are the few things you should consider while preparing consolidation financial statement –
+If you are in the USA or follow GAAP, here are a few things you should consider while preparing a consolidated financial statement –

-- If a company has a majority of voting power in another company (here it is more than 50%), then consolidation of financial statements can be done.
+- If a company has majority voting power in another company (here, it is more than 50%), then consolidation of financial statements can be done.

-- According to GAAP, if your business holds 20% to 50% in equity; you need to report your financial statements under the equity method.
-The reasoning behind this that as a company when you have 20%-50% equity in the other company, you can exert your influence.
+- According to GAAP, if your business holds 20% to 50% in equity, you need to report your financial statements under the equity method.
+The reasoning behind this is that as a company when you have 20%-50% equity in the other company, you can exert your influence.